DISTINGUISHING FEATURES OF THE CLASS

 Ability to understand and follow technical oral and written instructions.

-A. Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with an associate's degree in chemistry, biology, medical laboratory technology or a related field; or,
+A. Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with an Associate's degree or higher in chemistry, biology, medical laboratory technology or a closely related field; or,

-B. Completion of sixty (60) semester credit hours from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees which must have included a minimum of sixteen (16) semester credit hours of chemistry.
+C. Completion of sixty (60) semester credit hours from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees, which must have included a minimum of sixteen (16) semester credit hours of chemistry.